Chicago top cop Eddie Johnson announces retirement

 Johnson, who joined the force as a patrolman in 1988, signaled earlier in the week that he was mulling retirement because he wanted to spend more time with family.
 He said the decision would have nothing to do with an investigation into a recent incident in which he was found asleep behind the wheel of his SUV at a stop sign and his admission to Mayor Lori Lightfoot that he'd had a "couple of drinks with dinner" that night.

-He has also come under withering ridicule from President Donald Trump, both on Twitter and in a recent Chicago speech to a national conference of police chiefs in which Mr. Trump called the city a haven for criminals.
-Johnson had boycotted the speech.
+He also has come under withering ridicule from President Donald Trump, both on Twitter and in a recent Chicago speech that Johnson boycotted to a national conference of police chiefs in which Trump called the city a haven for criminals.

-Johnson, a native Chicagoan, was named superintendent in 2016 by then-Mayor Rahm Emanuel, who had fired Superintendent Garry McCarthy after the release of the now-infamous video of Officer Jason Van Dyke fatally shooting 17-year-old Laquan McDonald.
+Johnson, a native Chicagoan, held just about every rank in his more than three decades career on the force.
+He was named superintendent in 2016 by then-Mayor Rahm Emanuel, who had fired Superintendent Garry McCarthy after the release of the now-infamous video of Officer Jason Van Dyke fatally shooting 17-year-old Laquan McDonald.
 Johnson, then the interim chief, hadn't even applied, but Emanuel eschewed the recommendations of the police board and chose him.

+An African American who spent his early childhood living in one of the city's most notorious public housing projects, the soft-spoken Johnson was a popular choice with the rank-and-file who felt they could trust him far more than McCarthy, a brash outsider who spent the bulk of his career in New York.

+Wednesday, Johnson spoke of experiencing "the trauma of gun violence" firsthand as a child, like "too many children" in the city.

+"I saw how these unspeakable acts could tear a family apart.
+I also saw how those who were sworn to protect our city instead relied on prejudice and intimidation," Johnson said.
+"I could have easily learned to hate this city, but my family taught us to love it, and they supported us."

 Johnson inherited a department that was in the midst of what seemed like a running gun battle on the streets as rival gangs and drug dealers shot it out for control of the streets.
-By the end of his first year on the job, the city saw thousands of shooting incidents, and the number of dead totaled nearly 800.
+By the end of his first year on the job, the city saw thousands of shooting incidents, the number of dead totaled nearly 800 — or 300 more than just the year before.

+The next year things improved, but the street warfare had become a national media story and even the reports that the number of homicides had dropped to 664 all seemed to include the reminder that the number was higher than the combined total of homicides of New York and Los Angeles.

 Johnson set out to beef up his force, presiding over an effort to hire more officers that has increased the size of the force by about 1,000.
-Under his leadership, the city also dramatically expanded the use of high-tech crime-fighting technology.
+Under his leadership, the city also dramatically expanded the use of high-tech crime-fighting technology that allows officers to know almost immediately where shots are coming from, install scores more surveillance cameras and embark on the largest rollout of police body cameras in the United States.

 Van Dyke climbed out of his car and shot McDonald 16 times as the teen, who was armed with a small knife, walked away from him.
 As reports were released in which officers at the scene contended the teen lunged at Van Dyke with a knife — directly contradicting the scene that unfolded on video — Johnson largely escaped criticism until media reports about how as a deputy chief he agreed after watching the video that the shooting was justified.